 Some ways that you may be able to help keep your policy rating out of the Severe Substandard category is to keep your condition under control.
 By following the strict guidelines of your doctor, including any advice for exercise, you may be able to move into a better health and policy class.

 For those who still obtain a policy decline, there are other potential avenues for obtaining life insurance.
-One option is to consider a guaranteed issue or a no medical exam life insurance policy.
+One option is to consider a guarantee issue or a no medical exam life insurance policy.
 In many cases, these policies will only require answering just a few simple questions on the life insurance application for coverage, and as the name implies, there is no medical exam required for policy approval.

 Getting Life Insurance Approval with Angina